ChetanXpro/video-transcoding-service/README.md

 ### Web UI (/webui)

-A basic frontend for the video transcoding service, allowing users to interact with the service and initiate video transcoding.
+A basic frontend for the video transcoding service, allowing users to upload video and initiate video transcoding.

 ## Video Transcoding